 Whether it can be revived and put back on the course originally set out for it by LRH is a moot point and not one we can establish right here and now.
 Suffice to say that we cannot afford to make any assumptions as to the future of the Church and therefore must assume some responsibility for retaining the original philosophy and technology for the future.

-The Association of Professional Independent Scientologists stands alone and is one of many groups in the freezone.
-Examples of other groups include ICAUSE, Life Improvement Centre, Davis Group to name but a few.
+The Association of Professional Independent Scientologists stands alone and is one of many groups in the scientologty field.
+Examples of other groups include ICAUSE, Life Improvement Centre, Advanced Organization of the Great Plains to name but a few.

 Each have their own purpose, adherents and agenda.

 Each has the right to their own tenets, rules and regulations.
 To impose the rules, regulations and tenets of one upon another would be incorrect.
 The APIS does not impose it's tenets upon other groups, only it's own members.

 It does not, likewise, expect it's members to impose regulations from other groups upon itself.